Subterranean Discovery: Medieval Welsh Abbey Tunnel from Norman Invasion Period

 - Merlin: Warrior & Poet.
 Two Historical Figures that Inspired the Legend

-Karol Krempa, head of the castle's renovation and investment department, says further work is vital to understanding and safeguarding the castle, but they can’t rule out that there might be “much more to the 270-meter section of tunnel than we are currently aware of.”
+Karol Krempa, head of the castle's renovation and investment department, said further work was vital in the understanding and safeguarding of the castle, but they can’t rule out that there might be “much more to the 270-meter section of tunnel than we are currently aware of.”
 This brick tunnel section serves as a groundwater runoff channel and initial inspections suggest the tunnel in Wales runs parallel to the Angiddy Brook flowing through the Wye Valley.

 While excavators in Poland are suggesting they back fill the tunnel, Barbara Igielska at Ducal Castle wants to “maintain and restore it for tourists to experience.”

-Regarding the Welsh abbey tunnel discovery, archeologists haven’t even started what looks to be a very complicated project.
+Regarding the Welsh abbey tunnel discovery, it looks to be a very complicated project.
 A strategy is currently being drafted and the excavators will soon set about a complete exploration of the tunnels, but Mr Gore says no matter how fast they progress it will likely take many years to complete the excavation.

 Top image: Tintern Abbey, founded on May 9, 1131, is the location of the recently discovered Welsh abbey tunnels.
 Source: Saffron Blaze / CC BY-SA 3.0